exasol/r-exasol/README.md

 # EXASOL R SDK
-Copyright © EXASOL AG.
+Copyright © EXASOL AG, Nuremberg (Germany).
 All rights reserved.
 2004 - 2015

 ## Installation

-You need to have **[Rtools](https://cran.r-project.org/bin/windows/Rtools/)** installed on Windows for R to be able to compile the package.
+You need to have **[Rtools](https://cran.r-project.org/bin/windows/Rtools/)** installed on Windows for R to be able to compile the package (for Linux see below).
 Plus, the R package **devtools** must be available in your workspace as it contains the install_github() method.
-The EXASOL package itself needs the subpackage **RODBC**, which should be available on install from Github.
+The EXASOL package itself depends on the R package **RODBC**, which should be available on install from Github.

 To install the EXASOL package:
 ```r